sulu/docs/detail-specification/300-webspaces/DET-307-Preview.md

 * datatype – optional attribute that specifies the datatype of text specified for use with the property attribute
 * typeof – optional attribute that specifies the RDF type(s) of the subject or the partner resource (the resource that the metadata is about).

-In the preview the attribute property to locate impact of changes in the rendered HTML-Document.
+The preview service uses the attribute property to locate the impact of changes in the rendered HTML-Document.

 ```html